 - Foreclosure Property Records Search

-La Plata County Treasurer Welcomes Two New Employees
+La Plata County Treasurer Welcomes New Deputy Treasurer

 Ryan Hagin joins the La Plata County Treasurer’s Office as the new Deputy Treasurer.
 Hagin has a BA and an MBA in Finance, both from the University of New Mexico.
 He is a Certified Management Accountant, comparable to a CPA.
 He holds a “green belt” in Six Sigma, a process improvement methodology based in statistics and finance.
 His most recent role, at LinQuest, a military communications contractor, has been as a satellite intelligence cost accountant.
 He has also been a tax examiner for the State of New Mexico.
-In his new role at the Treasurer’s Office, he will be in charge of improving cash management operations, and improving financial returns on investments.
+In his new role at the Treasurer’s Office, he will be in charge of improving cash management operations.